Hotel Review: The Historic Summit Inn in Pennsylvania’s Laurel Highlands

 During the summer months, meals are offered on the veranda, but any time of the year you can sit outside, drink in hand, and watch the sun set over the distant mountains.

-That being said, the common areas of the hotel are so ridiculously impressive that I’m willing to forgive the comfortable, but badly in need of redecorating, room.
+That being said, the common areas of the hotel are so ridiculously impressive that even staying the comfortable and clean, but slightly dated room was worth it for the fantastic historic charm of the property.

 In addition to the veranda, the Historic Summit Inn is also home to large indoor and outdoor pools, a game room, a unique bar, and a delicious restaurant.
 While certainly not the cheapest restaurant in the area, Mae’s Dining Room provided good food for those looking for a nice meal at the hotel.

-Overall, despite my room needing a major upgrade, I would definitely consider staying at the Historic Summit Inn on a later visit to the Laurel Highlands of Pennsylvania.
-The communal areas of the hotel are so special that I would just use my room for sleeping and spend my time relaxing on the verandas.
+Overall, despite my first room needing a major upgrade, I’m glad I was able to stay at the Historic Summit Inn on a later visit to the Laurel Highlands of Pennsylvania.
+The communal areas of the hotel are so special, and I’m glad the rooms have been updated to be consistent with that quality.
 This historic charm, combined with a great location near places like Fort Necessity, Fallingwater, and Ohiopyle State Park, make this a good choice for visitors to Fayette County.

 To book your stay at the Historic Summit Inn in Farmington, Pennsylvania, check out the hotel on Hotels.com (affiliate link), or for more information, check out their website.
 You can also read real visitor reviews of the hotel on Trip Advisor (affiliate link).